Periods and harmonic analysis on spherical varieties: Scattering theory

-Also, using the equivariance \eqref{Siequivariance} property\footnote{We can ensure that \eqref{Siequivariance} is applicable, that is, that $a$ is of the form $T(a')$ in the notation of \eqref{Siequivariance} -- by replacing $a$ by a suitable power $a^k$ if necessary. }, in the limit the norm of $S_i \mathcal L_{a^n} v$ will be concentrated in $N_{\Omega}$, so we can get rid of the restriction operator $\tau_\Omega$; moreover, by the fact that the norm on $N_\Omega$ is $A_{X,\Omega}^+$-invariant we can get rid of $\mathcal{L}_{a^n}$.
-In that case, we get:
+We have thus established the ``orthogonality in the limit''.
+Notice also that, in the limit, all the mass of $S_i \mathcal L_{a^n} v$ is concentrated in $\tilde N_{\Omega_i}$, so we can get rid of the restriction operators $\tilde \tau_\Omega$.
+Moreover, using the equivariance property \eqref{Siequivariance} (by replacing, if necessary, the element $a$ by a suitable power $a^k$ so that it is of the form $T_i(a')$ in the notation of \eqref{Siequivariance}, for all $i$), and the fact that the $L^2(X_\Omega)$-norm is $A_{X,\Omega}$-invariant we can get rid of $\mathcal{L}_{a^n}$. } Therefore, we get:

-In fact the same inequality can be obtained when some of the $T_i$'s coincide.
-To see that, one can replace $a$ by a power $b:=a^j$ so that $v$ and $\mathcal L_b v$ are ``almost'' orthogonal, but the affine maps $f_i$ corresponding to the different summands $S_i$ do not get identified when restricted to the character group of $\left< b^n\right>_{n\in \mathbb Z}$.
-Then we can replace $\Vert v \Vert$ by an average $\frac{1}{n} \Vert \sum_{i=1}^n \mathcal L_{b^i} v\Vert$ and take $n$ large enough so that the corresponding summands $\frac{1}{n}\sum_{i=1}^n S_i(\mathcal L_{b^i} v)$ that will appear on the right hand side of (\ref{inequality}) are ``almost'' mutually orthogonal, as in \S \ref{prooffirstpart}.
-We omit the details, because our main use is when Lemma \ref{injectivefaces} is valid and, in that case, we may suppose (again shrinking $\mathcal{H}$ if necessary) that the $T_i$ are distinct.

 To complete the proof, consider the $G \times A_{X, \Theta}$-invariant Hermitian norm:

 It is $A_{X, \Theta} \times G$-invariant, and also absolutely continuous with respect to $\| \cdot \|_{L^2}$, since the $S_i$ are bounded morphisms.
 By spectral theory, if $H(v) < \|v\|$ for some nonzero $v$, we may find an $A_{X, \Theta} \times G$-invariant space $\mathcal{H}' \subset \mathcal{H}$ and $\delta>0$ with the property that $H(v) < (1-\delta) \|v\|^2$ on $\mathcal{H}'$.